Shawn Rodrigue-Lemieux: Playing style

 In 2022, Rodrigue-Lemieux played 2 exhibition games against Hikaru Nakamura and was one of the few people to hold him to a draw in one of his games.

 An unorthodox player, Rodrigue-Lemieux is known to use uncommon openings with regularity, most notably Anderssen's Opening.
 He has stated that his use of uncommon openings throws opponents off, and might be useful in getting well prepared players out of book early on.
 His favourite player is Magnus Carlsen whom he hopes to beat in the future.

 Personal life

 Rodrigue-Lemieux is a Québecois residing in Montreal.
 He first discovered his interest in chess in Grade 1 where he saw his classmates playing and signed up for chess classes.

-He is currently enrolled in Collège de Maisonneuve.
+He was enrolled in Collège de Maisonneuve.
 In April 2023, he was offered a four-year scholarship to the University of Texas Rio Grande Valley, renowned for its recruitment of talented chess players.
 Currently, Rodrigue-Lemieux attends the university and is studying a biomedical sciences major.